oblinger/dvc-dat/docs/overview.md

 | .expand_spec(SPEC) -> SPEC      | Recursively merges spec with base spec.      |
 | .dat_from_template(path=,spec=) | Dat.creates from an expanded spec.           |

+NAME is a dotted.name.string that refers to a python object or function.

 #### DAT_TOOLS - Data Frame manipulation